imlinux68/TheSeriesAnalyzer/README.md

 The Series Analyzer Project
 =============

-A simple program in Bash Scripting that can displa ome statistical properties of a positive numbers series.
+A simple program in Bash Scripting that can display some statistical properties of a positive numbers series.
 -------------